 The contract shall be awarded to the tender offering the best quality guarantees and the best price-quality ratio, in compliance with the principles of transparency and equal treatment for potential suppliers, care being taken to avoid any conflict of interest.

-The selection criteria are available in the evaluation matrixes (c.f. annexes E & F):
+The selection criteria are available in the evaluation matrixes (c.f. annexes D & E):

-Initial Evaluation Matrix (Annex E)
+Initial Evaluation Matrix (Annex D)

 This matrix will be used for the public opening of the tender (c.f.
 10. Opening).
 The aim at this stage is to check that tenders comply with the essential requirements of the tender dossier and that all documents are submitted.
 If the tender does not comply with the tender dossier, it will be rejected immediately and may not subsequently be made to comply by correcting it.
 Tenders not meeting those criteria will not be admitted for the technical specification evaluation.

-Technical Specification Matrix (Annex F)
+Technical Specification Matrix (Annex E)

 The bids that met the criteria of the Initial Evaluation Matrix will be assessed on the technical specifications.